-Another recipe picked up in Vietnam, this Vietnamese Braised Fish is traditionally cooked in a claypot and called Cá Kho Tộ, the last two syllables, referring to a claypot.
+This Vietnamese Braised Fish is traditionally cooked in a claypot and called Cá Kho Tộ.
+The last two syllables, refer to a claypot.
 This dish is a personification of the sweet and salty flavour combination found in much of East Asia and is very quick and easily made at home, with or without a claypot.

 Unless you have access to fresh coconut water, shop bought, in a carton will do very nicely, but please make sure that it hasn’t got anything else apart from coconut water and perhaps 1% sugar, which I can’t seem to get away from.

 Also known as Kicap Manis (Malay) or Ketjap Manis (Indonesian), sweet soy sauce is sweet and syrupy because of the large amount of sugar added to it during fermentation.

 If you don’t have access to this, just use the equivalent amount of dark soy sauce + a teaspoon of white or palm sugar.
 If you don’t have dark soy sauce, just omit and use the sugar.
 Yes, lots of sugar in this recipe!
 Both these soy sauces will be easily found at an Oriental shop.

 ♥ Do you like this recipe?
 Please give it a 5-star rating below!
 And when you make it, share it on Instagram or any other social medium and tag me @azlinbloor.
 Merci! … Lin ♥Print

 Quick and Easy Vietnamese fish recipe, rich, concentrated, caramelised flavour, perfect with some steamed rice and green vegetables.

 - 4 salmon fillets

 - 50g (1/4 cup) white sugar

 - 60ml (1/4 cup) water